Al-Caveman/extreme_nerds/README.md

 but, again, at the same time, we cannot accept the null hypothesis either.  so we can't say that ##poland's more extreme nerds is due to sheer dumb luck. maybe with a larger sample size we can prove pierogi's superiority.

+some polish ppl claim that they and the ukranians, both, eat pierogi, but just call it using different names.

+    10:59 <Stefania> Ukrainians eat pierogi too ... they just call it pyrohy or varenyky 10:59 <caveman> anything unique to poland?
+    11:01 <Stefania> Barszcz Ukraiński is different from Polish Barszcz with Uszka in it